guryanov-junior/Landify/README.md

 ## Description

-#### An example of adaptive and responsive site layout according to the layout using Adobe Photoshop
+#### An example of site layout according to the layout using Adobe Photoshop.
+Adaptive and responsive design

 </br>